realA10001986/Dash-Gauges/README.md

 ## Time travel

 For "time travel", you need to install a "Time Travel" button.
-This button shortens "3_3V" and "IN" on the Switch Board's "TIME_TRAVEL" connector.
 Pressing that button briefly will let the Dash Gauges play their time travel sequence.
+For my DIY solution, please see [here](https://github.com/realA10001986/Dash-Gauges/blob/main/README-DIY.md#connecting-a-tcd-to-the-dash-gauges-by-wire) for how to wire that button.

 Other ways of triggering a time travel are available if a [Time Circuits Display](#connecting-a-time-circuits-display) is connected.